tldr-pages/tldr/pages/common/envsubst.md

 > Substitutes shell format strings with environment variables in text.
 > Strings to be replaced should be in either `${var}` or `$var` format.

-- Replace environment variables in stdin and output to stdout:
+- Replace environment variables in stdin and output to `stdout`:

 `echo '{{$HOME}}' | envsubst`

-- Replace environment variables in an input file and output to stdout:
+- Replace environment variables in an input file and output to `stdout`:

 `envsubst < {{path/to/input}}`